 Is There Hope For The Future (What Will We Do) If We Run Out Of Oil?

-If you refer to this chart, you can see that proven oil reserves have trended up since 2008.
 If we continue to be able to find new recoverable oil reserves, it will continue to extend our estimated amount of oil left to use.